JamesWWilson/JamesWWilson.github.io/_posts/2021-02-21-The-Seven-Pillars-of-Statistical-Wisdom-Visualized.md

 Of the 86 penguins we theoretically couldn't weigh, we were within 10% of their actual weight for 61 of them, or roughly 3/4 of the our missing weight population.
 These residuals allow us to review our model and determine that while this can inform our understanding of a reasonable weight for these penguins, we should be cognizant that some won't line up to reality.

 ### Conclusion

 Statistics is a field of varying methodolgies and techinques that attempt to give us a better understanding of our world through the data we collect and analyze.
-The seven pillars that form it's foundaton provide us with a concrete understanding of how to
+The seven pillars that form it's foundaton provide us with a concrete understanding of how to build, interpret, and model information for our *own understanding* of the world.

-last pillar ...
+Many topics are posited by Stigler as the future '8th' pillar of statistics.
+Causal inference, best described by Judea Pearl in the "The Book of Why", is a potential catch-all for that next pillar in the history of statistics.

 ---

-#### Footnotes + Citations
+#### Footnotes

 [^1]: Cite penguins data https://github.com/allisonhorst/palmerpenguins